Iran names suspect in Natanz attack, says he fled country

 Published

-TEHRAN, Iran (AP) — Iran named a suspect Saturday in the attack on its Natanz nuclear facility that damaged centrifuges there, saying he...Full Article
+Iran named a suspect Saturday in the attack on its Natanz nuclear facility that damaged centrifuges there, saying he had fled the country “hours beforeFull Article

 Published

-TEHRAN, Iran (AP) — Iran named a suspect Saturday in the attack on its Natanz nuclear facility that damaged centrifuges there, saying he...Full Article
+Iran named a suspect Saturday in the attack on its Natanz nuclear facility that damaged centrifuges there, saying he had fled the country “hours beforeFull Article

 Iran named a suspect in the attack on its Natanz nuclear facility that damaged centrifuges there, saying he had fled the country..